zingale/phy504/_sources/contiguous_array.rst.txt

    Illustration of a ``vector``-of-``vector``'s for a :math:`4\times 3` array.

-Our goal is to create a contiguous memory space that stores all the elements of the 2-d array.

 Contiguous multi-dimensional array
 ==================================

+Our goal now is to create a contiguous memory space that stores all the elements of the 2-d array.

 To make a contiguous vector, we will use a single ``vector`` dimensioned with a size of ``nrows * ncols`` (note: C++ will likely